MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-migrate-data-germany.md

 LocalizationGroup: Administration
 ---

-# Migrate your subscription to the new "Go Local" German regions
+# Migrate your subscription to the new Local German regions

-If you're an existing Microsoft Cloud Germany (Microsoft Cloud Deutschland) customer, you can move your Power BI users to new “Go Local” German regions.
+If you're an existing Microsoft Cloud Germany (Microsoft Cloud Deutschland) customer, you can move your Power BI users to new Local German regions.
 The following services will be migrated as part of this approach:

 * Power BI